Bartolomé Bermejo

 Bartolomé Bermejo (c.
-1440 – c.1501) was a Spanish painter who adopted Flemish painting techniques and conventions.
+1440 – c.1501) was a Spanish painter who adopted Flemish painting techniques and conventions and so is considered as an artist of the Hispano-Flemish style.
 Born in Cordoba, he is known for his work in the Crown of Aragon, including the Principality of Catalonia and the Kingdom of Valencia.
 His real name was Bartolomé de Cárdenas: the name Bermejo, which means auburn in Spanish, possibly relates to his hair colour.
 Bermejo may relate also to his surname, Cárdenas; Cardeno means purplish.
 He signs himself sometimes as "Bartolomeus Rubeus" meaning possibly "Bartholomew the Redhead".

 Biography

 According to the inscription "OPUS.BARTOLOMEI.VERMEIO.CORDUBENSIS" on the frame of one of his most famous paintings, Canon Lluís Desplà's Pietà, Bermejo was born in Córdoba.
 This theory has been recently cast into doubt, for there is no documentary or stylistic evidence of his presence there.

 Documentation places his activity in four cities of the Crown of Aragon: Valencia (1468), Daroca (1474), Zaragoza (1477–84) and Barcelona (1486–1501).

 Though Bermejo was possibly not a converso himself, he did marry one: the Daroca widow Gracia de Palaciano.

 Bermejo's wife, who allegedly did not know the Creed, was investigated by the Spanish Inquisition.